 His eyes were like a flame of fire,

 Jesus judges with piercing, penetrating insight into the reality of the situation (1:14).
-People cannot hide from Jesus’ examination of their soul.
+People cannot hide from Jesus’ examination of their souls.
 They cannot camouflage themselves behind some facade.
 Jesus looks right through the facades into the truth of the matter.
-He will see through the sham, hypocrisy, make believe and phoniness.
+He will see through the sham, hypocrisy, make-believe, and phoniness.
 No one will fool Him.

 and on His head were many crowns.